 A Virtual Private Server (VPS) is ideal for people who need the extra power and control that a shared hosting or reseller hosting plan can not provide.

-With a VPS you will get more control and more power as well as the ability to scale your service as your requirements grow.
+With a Virtual Server you get more control and more power as well as the ability to scale your service as your requirements grow.

 What Is The Difference Between A Managed And Unmanaged VPS?